azhadolfo/DMS/README.md

 # v2.0.0 - Upgrade to .Net 8 and optimizing codes - 3/15/2024
 # v2.0.1 - Fix the transfer creating unnecessary folder that's why the file can't locate - 3/16/2024
 # v2.0.2 - Add restriction in deleting file, only File Custodian can delete file and fix the error in search bar if the user empty the search - 4/4/2024
+# v2.0.3 - Redesign tables and clean the script for data-table - 4/15/2024